 6: How fine is the coffee to be ground?

-Espresso coffee, on the other hand, is an extremely fast brewing method where the water is pressed through the coffee at 9 bar, and therefore the coffee beans must be ground very fine.
+On the other hand, Espresso coffee is a speedy brewing method where the water is pressed through the coffee at 9 bar, and therefore the coffee beans must be ground very fine.
 If necessary, investigate what is recommended.